mongstad/ResonanceSky/README.md

 - It does not use real astrophysical catalogs — skies are synthetic.
 - Designed for conceptual exploration

+## Safety Notice

+⚠️ **Visual Patterns Disclaimer**
+This simulation generates dynamic interference patterns.
+While safe under normal use, some individuals may experience mild visual discomfort if viewed for extended periods.
+It is recommended to take breaks and avoid prolonged continuous viewing.

 # ResonanceSky Simulation